 Our Sedation Dentistry Options

-Here at Euclid Dental Center, we offer three different types of sedation — oral sedation and inhalation conscious sedation (laughing gas) — to help relieve anxiety in patients during a number of procedures.
+Here at Euclid Dental Center, we offer three types of sedation: inhalation with Nitrous Oxide (laughing has), conscious oral sedation, and IV sedation.
 You can learn more about each of these types of sedation below.

 Inhalation Conscious Sedation

 Inhalation conscious sedation is one of the oldest forms of sedation and is still used by the medical community to this day.
 This type of sedation involves the controlled administration of nitrous oxide (laughing gas) through small tubes placed just inside the nostrils.
 As patients inhale the gas, they become relaxed though completely conscious relatively quickly.
 Though nitrous oxide is a poor pain reliever, is excellent is alleviating mental anxiety and stress in patients.
 It also wears off relatively quickly, making it a great option for those who have scheduled their dental appointments in between other commitments.

 Oral sedation involves the ingestion of a whole pill or a solution dissolved on the tongue to relax the patient in a matter of minutes.
 Oral sedation is the preferred method of sedation for a many dental patients because it is easy to administer and does not require the use of a needle.
 During oral sedation, the patient is still conscious; he or she is simply relaxed and may experience mild to moderate symptoms of drowsiness.
 Common oral sedative drugs include Valium®, Halcion®, Sonata®, Ativan®, Vistaril®, and Versed®.
 Dr. Amy is certified in Oral Conscious sedation and can help our anxious patients with her expertise.

 IV Conscious Sedation